borntofrappe/borntofrappe/README.md

 - fixed the path to the fonts `/fonts/....` in place of `fonts/....`.
 Fixed a typo in `app.html`, where one of the font was actually mispelled, `SemiBold` in place of `Semibold`

 - updated `.gitignore` to remove the `build` and `functions` folder

+## Confusion and style

+> dated June 21st, 2021

+- removed the `<link>` elements which tried to preload the fonts before the stylesheet.
+I need more research to assess why the page doesn't lean on the preloaded assets (warning message in the console)

+- updated letter and word spacing for paragraphs and larger viewports.
+This is a matter of personal preference as I feel the chosen font has too much whitespace with a larger font size